 “Let us be grateful to the people who make us happy; they are the charming gardeners who make our souls blossom.”

-I admit that I’ve never read anything by Proust, which makes this book an unusual choice.
+Firstly, a confession: I’ve never read anything by Marcel Proust before.
 I’ve also never read anything by Alain de Botton, the famous Swiss philosopher.
 Despite all of these lapses in my literary knowledge, I really did enjoy reading How Proust Can Change Your Life, probably because I love reading about how literature can impact living.

 Marcel Proust (seated), Robert de Flers (left) and Lucien